 Visitor Health and Safety

-To protect our family and yours, masks are required when visiting the campus, regardless of vaccination status.
-We ask all guests to maintain physical distancing during their stay.
+We recommend that all guests maintain physical distancing whenever possible.
 If you have tested positive for COVID-19, are showing symptoms of COVID-19, or have had close contact with a person who has a suspected or confirmed case of COVID-19 within the past 14 days, we ask that you stay home and monitor your health.

 When visiting, we advise you to wear clothing appropriate for a day out on the farm.
 You may encounter uneven terrain, farm equipment and unfamiliar sights, sounds and smells.
 We encourage you to explore but ask you to respect our farmers’ work as well as our animals and crops by keeping a safe distance and staying on designated paths.